openregister/readapi-performance/country-load-test-result-13Jan2016.md

 # response time

-- on an average the response time for a single call was under 800 ms and for the whoile journey which consists 12 calls was under 2 seconds
+- The average response time for a single call was under 800 ms and for the whoile journey which consists 12 calls was under 2 seconds